nekocode/Items/README.md

 }
 ```

-One important thing is that we need to define an empty interface extending `ItemViewDelegate` for every item view.
-Such as the `Delegate` interface in above code.
-And it should be annotated with `@ViewDelegateOf`, the parameter of annotation should be the class of target item view.
+One important thing is that we need to define an empty interface extending `ItemViewDelegate` for every item view, such as the `Delegate` interface in above code.
+And it should be annotated with `@ViewDelegateOf` whose parameter should be the class of target item view.

 The `ItemViewDelegate` is provided by this library.
-It's the bridge between adapter and item view and it only has two methods:
+It's the bridge between adapter and item view, and it only has two methods:

 ```java
 public interface ItemViewDelegate<C> {